JeanNessen/cpp_Raytracer/Google_tests/lib/docs/gmock_cook_book.md

 MOCK_METHOD(void, ~MockFoo, ());  // Won't compile!
 ```

-The good news is that you can use a simple pattern to achieve the same effect.
+The good news is that you can use a simple m_pattern to achieve the same effect.
 First, add a mock function `Die()` to your mock class and call it in the
 destructor, like this: